“You get monsoons in the desert?”

 While shooting one of my long exposures I met a couple from Colorado.
 As we started talking about the storms, he mentioned a magnificent one a few days ago.
 Rainbows and lightning.
 I smiled and laughed when I realized we had seen the same storm and I had managed to capture the epic view.

 For sunset I wanted to get to Dallas Divide.
-As I left Telluride I saw more lightning to the West, the road took me straight into the storm.
+As I left Telluride I saw more lightning to the West, and my route took me straight into the storm.
 The hills around me were blood red, caused by the high iron content.
 The road was covered in red clay for miles.
 I remembered hearing the firefighters talking about mudslides, now I saw what they meant.

 I looked down at the river, it was raging red!
 "And the rivers... ran red and were as blood" The rain got worse, a small mudslide was already starting to flow across the highway.
 As I drove up towards Dallas Divide the storm mellowed out.
 I arrived at the Dallas Divide overlook just in time for sunset.
 A red glow light up the mountains for an instant before fading to darkness.
 As I turned to put away my camera gear, a flash to the north meant I still had work to do.
 I spent the next hour photographing lightning.